spring-attic/reactive-streams-commons/README.md

 ## Supported transformations

   - `PublisherAccumulate` : Accumulates the source values with an accumulator function and returns the intermediate results of this function application
+  - `PublisherAggregate` : Aggregates the source values with an aggergator function and emits the last result.
   - `PublisherAll` : emits a single true if all values of the source sequence match the predicate
   - `PublisherAny` : emits a single true if any value of the source sequence matches the predicate
   - `PublisherBuffer` : buffers certain number of subsequent elements and emits the buffers